jack-toast/gladexa_gh/README.md

 ### 4. Skill Information
   - Skill Type: Custom Interaction Model
   - Language: English (U.S. or U.K.) or German
   - Name: Whatever you want.
 This will show in the Alexa store thing if you publish the skill.
-I'm not publishing, so I named it for my own organization.
+I'm not publishing, so I named it something that's easy to recognize.
   - Invocation Name: I used "glados".
-Make sure it's something that the Alexa voice engine can understand phonetically
+Make sure it's something that the Alexa voice engine can understand phonetically.
   - Global Fields: Ignore
   - Click *next*
 ![Skill Information](https://github.com/jack-toast/gladexa/blob/master/images/Skill%20Information.png?raw=true)